microsoft/appcenter-sdk-apple/README.md

     SNMCrashes.generateTestCrash()
     ```

-    Note that this API can only be used in test/beta apps and won't work in production apps.
+    Note that this API will only work for development and test apps.
+The method will not be functioning once the app is distributed through the App Store.

 * **Did the app crash in the last session:** At any time after starting the SDK, you can check if the app crashed in the previous session: